Shashankswat/demo/technical/advanced-administration/index.md

   This [configuration](https://help.github.com/enterprise/admin/guides/clustering/initializing-the-cluster/) is only for customers with over 10.000 users.
 This requires your sales representative to work with the GitHub Product team to generate a clustering license to be used.
   - Only for companies with > 10.000 developers
   - Get your updated license from GitHub
-  - Deploy the appliance a minimum of 3 times
+  - Follow the clustering [guidelines](https://help.github.com/enterprise/2.11/admin/guides/clustering/about-cluster-nodes/#services-required-for-clustering) for a minimum of 10 nodes
   - Configure the `cluster.conf` on the first node
   - Run the `ghe-cluster-config-init` command to copy the `cluster.conf` to the other nodes ]]]]]]